Microsoft/azure-docs.cs-cz/articles/iot-dps/quick-enroll-device-x509-node.md

     ![Vlastnosti registrace na portálu](./media/quick-enroll-device-x509-node/verify-enrollment-portal.png)

 ## <a name="clean-up-resources"></a>Vyčištění prostředků
-Pokud chcete prozkoumat ukázky služeb v Node.js, neprovádějte čištění prostředků vytvořených v rámci tohoto rychlého startu.
-Pokud pokračovat nechcete, pomocí následujícího postupu odstraňte všechny prostředky Azure vytvořené tímto rychlým startem.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all Azure resources created by this quickstart.

 1. Zavřete na svém počítači okno výstupu ukázky v Node.js.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.
-3. Ve vaší službě Device Provisioning na webu Azure Portal klikněte na **Certifikáty**, klikněte na certifikát, který jste uložili pro účely tohoto rychlého startu, a pak klikněte na tlačítko **Odstranit** v horní části okna **Podrobnosti o certifikátu**.
+3. From your Device Provisioning service in the Azure portal, select **Certificates**, select the certificate you uploaded for this quickstart, and press the **Delete** button at the top of the **Certificate Details** window.

 ## <a name="next-steps"></a>Další kroky
-V rámci tohoto rychlého startu jste pomocí služby Azure IoT Hub Device Provisioning vytvořili skupinovou registraci pro certifikát X.509 zprostředkující nebo kořenové certifikační autority.
+In this quickstart, you created a group enrollment for an X.509 intermediate or root CA certificate using the Azure IoT Hub Device Provisioning Service.
 Pokud se chcete se zřizováním zařízení seznámit podrobněji, pokračujte ke kurzu nastavení služby Device Provisioning na webu Azure Portal.

 > [!div class="nextstepaction"]
 > [Kurzy pro službu Azure IoT Hub Device Provisioning](./tutorial-set-up-cloud.md)